 - Return to Citation

 If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Coloma.
-Since we usually use Google Maps, we've provided the following link for your convenience: Google Map and Driving Directions starting from Coloma
+Since we usually use Google Maps for our own planning, we've provided the following link: Google Map and Driving Directions starting from Coloma

 Our distance measurements begin at a specific point in Coloma.
 The point that we are using is located at these GPS coordinates - Latitude: 34.0773, Longitude: -85.6189 [Map].
 In this case, the coordinates for Coloma have been provided by the Geographic Names Information System (GNIS).